jwflory/infrastructure/README.md

 2. Why you are making them
 3. The overall effect of your changes

-Stick to answering these questions and I'll likely accept your pull request if I agree with your logic.
+Stick to answering these questions and I'll likely accept your pull request if your change makes sense.

 ## Legal